vishalyadav0987/vishalyadav0987/README.md

 - 🎯 Expanding my skills with a focus on **React.js** and **Node.js** for cutting-edge web development.
 - 💬 I’m always happy to discuss and share insights on **React.js**, **Node.js**, and more.
 - 📫 Reach me via email at **viahalyadav0987@gmail.com**.
 Let’s collaborate!
+- 🚩 **Note:** Currently troubleshooting an issue where my commit count is not updating as expected.
+Contributions might be accurate but delayed in stats.

 ---